-- Port to other platforms: Especially Windows and eventually Android.
-This relies on external help, since I'm neither capable of porting it, nor really a fan of both operating systems. - Implement alternative to FUSE: FUSE currently only works on Linux and is therefore not usable outside of that.
+Port to other platforms: Especially Windows and eventually Android.
+This relies on external help, since I'm neither capable of porting it, nor really a fan of both operating systems.

+Implement alternative to fuse: FUSE currently only works on Linux and is therefore not usable outside of that.
 Windows has something similar (called Dokan).
-Alternatively we could also go on by implementing a WebDAV server, which can also be mounted. - Implement the encryption in IPFS: Having the encryption/compression layer in brig effectively disables the usage of deduplication.
-This is unfortunate and could be mitigated by either implementing deduplication ourselves or moving to a block based encryption scheme. - Ensure N-Copies: It should be possible to define a minimum amount of copies a file has to have on different peers.
+Alternatively we could also go on by implementing a WebDAV server, which can also be mounted.

+Ensure N-Copies: It should be possible to define a minimum amount of copies a file has to have on different peers.
 This could be maybe incorporated into the pinning concept.
 If a user wants to remove a file, brig should warn him if he would violate the min-copies rule.
 This idea is shamelessly stolen from git-annex.